How to Train a Goat to Come When Called

 Why is training a goat to come when called important?

-Apart from the practical benefits mentioned above, there are several other reasons why it’s essential to train your goats to come when called.
+Beyond the practical perks, there are plenty of other great reasons to teach your goats to come when called.

 #1.
 Safety

-Goats can be curious and easily distracted animals, which can lead them to wander off or get into trouble if left unattended.
-By teaching them to come when called, you can quickly get their attention and guide them back to safety.
+Goats are naturally curious and can get easily distracted, which means they might wander off or find themselves in a bit of trouble if left unattended.
+Teaching them to come when called lets you grab their attention fast and safely guide them back.

 #2.
 Convenience